 To be clear about the terminology, "Major Professor" refers to the same faculty as "Research Director" or "Principal Investigator (PI)".
 This is the faculty, which mentors the PhD student.
 The Graduate School uses the term "Chair" for the "Major Professor" for the purpose of the Plan of Study.
-Please note that Major Professor is not the Chair of the Thesis Advisory Committee.
+Please note that the student's Major Professor is not the Chair of their Thesis Advisory Committee.